Opticos/gwsl/index.md

 ### What on Earth does this do?
 What is it for?
 How can it help me?

 Recently, Microsoft released WSL2.
 WSL2 is a system that allows Linux programs to be installed on Windows 10.
-Unfortunately, there is a downside: it does not support graphical apps.
+Unfortunately, there is a downside: WSL2 does not natively support graphical apps.
 GWSL2 bridges this gap.
 It is an extremely customizable XServer that integrates with Windows 10.

+With GWSL, you can simply run graphical linux apps on windows.

 Insert promo video here